All Episodes

 Video.zip.

-And our bulletin board number, which is good 24 hours a day, is area code 702-727-1709.
+And our bulletin board number, which is just 24 hours a day, is Area Code 702-727-1709.

 And you get it at Area Code 702-727-1709.

-It is a color, with motion and sound, video telephone.
+It is a color with motion and sound video telephone.

 When you get it, put it in Windows.

-It's a IBM and compatible program.
+It says IBM and compatible program.

-and you'll see the most amazing site you've ever seen in your whole life.
+And put it in Windows and just simply click on the little telephone there and you'll see the most amazing sight you've ever seen in your whole life.

 Unbelievable.